hammerdirt-analyst/onboardllm/README.md

 # Onboard llm google-gemma-2-2b

 This is a local LLM (Large Language Model) service running in a Docker container.
-It uses the Llama 3.23b model and anticipates CUDA-compatible hardware for optimal performance.
-The application leverages Gunicorn to provide an easy-to-use API for generating text based on prompts, and it's packaged for simple deployment.
+It uses the google-gemma-2-2b model and anticipates CUDA-compatible hardware for optimal performance.
+The application leverages Gunicorn to provide an easy-to-use API for generating text based on prompts, and it's packaged for simple deployment using hugging face transformers.

 ## Project Structure